WHAT BIG TEETH YOU HAVE

-This is a compilation of the anatomy of your dogs’ mouth, the ability to do even more damage by applying extreme pressure, the ability to thrash their head and the false sense of security humans have in believing that their dog will never bite their children.
+This is a compilation of the anatomy of your dogs’ mouths, their ability to do even more damage by applying extreme pressure, their ability to thrash their heads, and the false sense of security humans have in believing that their dog will never bite their children.

 Is his bark really bigger than his bite?

-Let’s talk about the anatomy of your dog’s mouth.
-Dogs have 42 teeth.
-Humans have 32 but that includes wisdom, 3rd molars; which not everyone has, so most of us have 28 teeth tor less because some may have been extracted for orthodontic purposes or other reasons.
+Let’s discuss the anatomy of your dog’s mouth.
+Dogs have 42 teeth, while humans have 32.
+That includes wisdom teeth or third molars, which not everyone has.
+Thus, most of us have 28 teeth or less because some may have been extracted for orthodontic purposes or their wisdom teeth have never fully developed.

 CANINE

-Unlike humans, dogs do not have flat occlusal molars. anatomically designed for the purpose of mashing known as Masticating.
+Unlike humans, dogs do not have flat occlusal molars.
+These molars are anatomically designed for the purpose of mashing, which is known as Masticating.

 HUMAN